Ontario Highway 2: Windsor–Mississauga

 At Woodstock, Highway 2 intersected Highway 59 and met Highway 401 at an interchange near the split with Highway 403.
 It then continued east, becoming parallel with the latter towards Hamilton.
 It intersected with Highway 53 at Eastwood and passed through the communities of Creditville, Gobles and Falkland before entering Paris.
 Within Paris, the highway intersected Highway 24A and met the western terminus of Highway 5, with which it remained within 15 km through to Toronto.
 Highway 2 branched southeast through Brantford, where it intersected Highway 24 and became concurrent with Highway 53 before meeting the end of Highway 403 at Cainsville; Highway 54 branched south from there.

 Before 1997, Highway 403 was discontinuous between Cainsville and Ancaster, intersecting and merging into Highway 2 at both locations.
 The combined Highway 2/53 travelled east through Alberton, before splitting at Duff's Corners.
 Highway 2 split to the northeast, and Highway 403 resumed at what is now Exit 58.
 Highway 2 then travelled through Ancaster, became concurrent with Highway 8 and entered into Hamilton.
-At Dundurn Street, the routes split, and Highway 2 travelled north, now concurrent with Highway 6.
-The two routes split northeast of Burlington Bay, with Highway 2 turning northeast into Burlington, encountering an interchange with the Queen Elizabeth Way.
-It then met Lakeshore Road, onto which the route turned and followed into Toronto.
-Lakeshore Road was aptly named for following the northwestern shores of Lake Ontario as it crossed through Oakville and Mississauga.
+Following a series of streets, the routes split, and Highway 2 travelled north, now concurrent with Highway 6.
+The two routes split northeast of Burlington Bay, with Highway 2 turning northeast into Burlington, encountering an interchange with the Queen Elizabeth Way at North Shore Boulevard.
+North Shore becomes Lakeshore Road, which the highway followed through Oakville and Mississauga along the shore of Lake Ontario towards Toronto.